saty035/Data_Structure_And_Algorithms/README.md

 # Data_Structure_And_Algorithms
-Here you can gen all the codes topicwise.
-Feel free to suggest improve my code.
+Here you can get all the codes topicwise.
+Feel free to suggest any improvement.